Who doesn’t love play dough?

 - 1 cup salt (don’t be fooled, this is A LOT of salt)

-In a large pot, mix water and food coloring.
-Then add the rest of the ingredients.
+- In a large pot, mix 2 cups water + food coloring.

-Cook over medium-high heat and stir with a wooden spoon (not a spatula, too flimsy) for about 5 minutes until the consistency is thick like…well…play dough.
-The longer you cook it, the harder it becomes, so keep an eye on it and take it out as soon as you like where it’s at.
+- Cook over medium-high heat and stir with a wooden spoon (not a spatula, too flimsy) for about 5 minutes until the consistency is thick like…well…play dough.
+The longer you cook it, the harder it becomes, so keep an eye on it and take it out right before it becomes the consistency you’d like.

 Once you’re ready to put the delightful batch of dough away, you can store it at room temperature in a simple, airtight container such as a gallon-size ziploc bag.
 This way it’s always soft and easy to take it along with you.
-Plus, as mentioned in a previous post, the zip seal will challenge the little rascals’ fine motor skills every time they open and close the bag.
+Plus, as mentioned in THIS POST, the zip seal will challenge the little rascals’ fine motor skills every time they open and close the bag.

 You could also provide smaller portions for little hands by dividing your batch into plastic pop-top baby food containers (like with Gerber baby food) or small plastic containers from the dollar store.
 Also a great challenge for kids’ fine motor and bilateral hand skills.